 Our design principles are based on User-Centered Design and Design Thinking, methodologies that originated in the practice of Industrial Design.
 Their objective is to create innovative solutions based on the real needs of people.
 Since the users of digital products are humans like the consumers of physical products, these methodologies are just as valuable and applicable for software design and development.

-Compare each step of Design as it follows similar goals in parallel to Agile; from accurately capturing the initial requirements by active listening and discovery — to prototyping and measuring how far is the proposed solution from the center of the target.
+Compare each step as it follows similar goals in parallel to Agile; from accurately capturing the initial requirements by active listening and discovery — to prototyping and measuring how far is the proposed solution from the center of the target.

 The following diagrams dig deeper into each step as they follow the example of the design and development process for a Voice-activated Home Automation iOS app: